Porky Pig: Later years

 In the 2018 DC Comics and Looney Tunes comic crossovers, Porky appeared in a story that paired him with Lex Luthor.
 This version of Porky was the successful owner of a company named Porkybux before it was hacked and ran him out of business.
 He is later approached by Lex to be in charge of LexCorp's social media division and lets Lex get away with harassing his employees and stealing their sandwiches as repayment for the second chance.
 It is later revealed that Lex gave him the position to frame Porky when he used his social media website to steal important passwords from their users.
 Porky begins an autobiography in prison to expose Lex for his actions.
 In the backup story stylized more like Looney Tunes, Porky tries selling Acme office supplies to Lex but ends up stopping Lex from defeating Superman.

-Porky's latest appearance is in Looney Tunes Cartoons, where he is once again voiced by Bob Bergen.
+Porky appears in Looney Tunes Cartoons (2020–2024), where he is again voiced by Bob Bergen.
 His personality is based on the earlier shorts, however, his appearance is based on later shorts like The Looney Tunes Show for example.
 He is mostly paired with Daffy Duck who always drives him crazy.